12 Best Beaches in the Outer Banks

 Salvo Beach | Photo Copyright: Michael Law

-Finding your perfect beach will depend on what you like doing.
+Finding your perfect beach will depend on what you're looking for.
 If you want a lively summer scene, head to Nags Head or Kitty Hawk.
 Want to do some great shelling?
 Hop a ferry to Ocracoke Beach.
-Looking for a nice pleasant family beach?
+Looking for a pleasant family beach?
 Walk down the street from your rental home to the beach at Avon.
+And if you're interested in kiteboarding, the Outer Banks is home to some of the best kiteboarding beaches in the United States.

 To best enjoy the beaches and attractions of the Outer Banks, plan to stay for at least a few days.
 The Outer Banks is a perfect weekend getaway or a week-long vacation.
 Rental homes, beachfront campgrounds, beachfront hotels and resorts, and bed and breakfasts are widely available, although it's best to book well in advance from about mid-May until mid-September.